Fake-faker-API/Fake-faker-REST-API/README.md

 - increase max number of objects to 1000 (for each category)
 - add ability to test service on docs page
 - then need to create a new docs page
 - update Readme, follow Readme for Sweater
+- add linting on commit
+- CI/CD